BI-DS/GRA4157/README.md

 I have office hours at BI every Friday 09:00 - 16:00 at office B3 - 054 in the Data Science Department.
 Outside these hours you may contact me at vegard@simula.no or vegard.vinje@bi.no.

 # Exams
-Mid term-exam (30%) Friday October 14th 14:00 - 16:00.
+Mid term-exam (30%) Thursday October 13th 14:00 - 16:00.
 Technical knowledge, concepts from programming with data

 Final exam assignment (70%), report based on two group presentations (1 - 3 per group) throughout the semester.